Native Parser

 Performance

-Optimize Ast Compatibility
+Optimize AST Compatibility

 use swc_compiler_base::parse_js;